 Testing in Canvas

-- How do I build a quiz in Canvas?
-(Canvas calls all tests, exams, etc. quizzes)
+- How do I build a Quiz in Canvas?

-- How can I give a student a second attempt or more time to take a test?
+- Accommodations for students taking Canvas Quizzes: How can I give a student a second attempt or more time to take a test?

 - Can students save their answers while working on a test?